SethRobinson/UGTLive/README.md

 ## Tips

- * To get translations, click Settings and check the "Also translate" button.
+ * To get translations, click Settings and check the "Translation Active" button.
 Setup the translation service to use in settings as well.
  * Is it doing a bad job?
 Try changing the OCR engine in Settings, you can flip back and forth live.
 * Your privacy is important.
 The only web calls this app makes are to check this GitHub's media/latest_version_checker.json file to see if a new version is available.
 Be aware that if you use a cloud service for the translation (Gemini is recommended), they will see what you're translating.
 If you use Ollama, nothing at all is sent out.
  * For just OCR, it's ready to go, for translation/speaking, cloud services are used (you enter your API key, etc.  The settings screen has info on how to do this)